Frequently Asked Questions

 Is my water safe to drink?

-Current levels of PFAS detected in Madison wells are far below both the EPA Lifetime Health Advisory Level and the Wisconsin Department of Health Services recommended groundwater standard, both of which are set to protect public health.
+Levels of PFAS detected in Madison wells are below both US EPA’s federal standards(link is external) for six PFAS in drinking water and the Wisconsin Department of Health Services recommended groundwater standards(link is external), both of which are set to protect public health..

 According to Public Health Madison Dane County, the levels we're seeing in Madison are not considered a threat to health.